GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

   the current behavior until at least Chrome 96.
-- If you intend to enable cross-origin isolation to continue using `SharedArrayBuffer` evaluate the impact this will have on other cross-origin elements on your website, e.g. ad placements.
+- If you intend to enable cross-origin isolation to continue using `SharedArrayBuffer` evaluate the impact this will have on other cross-origin elements on your website, such as ad placements.
 Check if `SharedArrayBuffer` is used by any of your third-party resources to understand impact and guidance.

 ## Cross-origin isolation overview {: #cross-origin-isolation }